July 2018 Diary From Put-in-Bay

-Sat., July 14th – Billy Market welcomes a member of the Port Clinton High School Class of 1979 who come over to the island for a day of fun.
-There’s a gala at the yacht club to commemorate the 50th anniversary of the Gardner Trophy which is awarded to a worthy young sailor each
+Sat., July 14th – Billy Market welcomes a Port Clinton High School Class of 1979 member who comes over to the island for a day of fun.
+There’s a gala at the yacht club to commemorate the 50th anniversary of the Gardner Trophy, which is awarded to a worthy young sailor each

 year.
 There’s a 50th birthday party for Scott Sadowsky on East Point.

-Sun., July 15th – The antique car parade participants meet at Mr. Ed’s Bar & Grill following the afternoon parade.
+Sun., July 15th – The participants of the antique car parade meet at Mr. Ed’s Bar & Grill after the afternoon parade.
 The young sailors

-who will be taking part in the four-day of races for the Inter-Lake Yachting Association’s Junior Bay Week arrive on the island.
+Who will be taking part in the four-day races for the Inter-Lake Yachting Association’s Junior Bay Week arrive on the island.